Uttar Pradesh State Board of High School and Intermediate Education: History

-The Board was set up in 1921 at Prayagraj by an act of United Provinces Legislative Council.
+The Board was set up in 1921 at Prayagraj by an act of the United Provinces Legislative Council.
 It conducted its first examination in 1923.
-This Board is one in India which, from the very start, had adopted 10+2 system of examination.
-The first public examination after 10 years education is High School Examination and after the 10+2 stage, there is Intermediate Examination.
-Prior to 1923, University of Prayagraj was the examining body of these two examinations.
+This Board initially adopted the 10+2 system of examination.
+The first public examination after 10 years education is High School Examination and after the 10+2 stage, is the Intermediate Examination.
+Prior to 1923, University of Prayagraj was the examining body.

+Four Regional Offices were established at Meerut (1973), Varanasi (1978), Bareilly (1981) and Prayagraj (1987) under the control of Regional Secretaries.
+A Regional Office at Ramnagar (Nainital) was separated from U. P. Board due to the creation of Uttaranchal as a new state w.e.f.
+08-11-2000.